There are a lot of reasons to go to Orlando.

 The park has three distinct trails.
 One of which leads to a beautiful sand-bottom lake.

-The preserve is part of the Everglades ecosystem and contains 7 miles of trails with over 1,000 species of plants and animals.
+Disney Wilderness Preserve is part of the Everglades ecosystem and contains 7 miles of trails with over 1,000 species of plants and animals.

 The Wilderness Preserve makes a really nice compliment and is a contrast to spending time in Orlando visiting theme parks.